Prevent . Adopt . Foster . Donate - Save Lives

 Rescued animals are socialized, given basic obedience and house training.
 They are loved, rehabilitated, marketed and found responsible, loving homes.
 These animals are given back to our community as non-reproductive, loving family members who increase the quality of life for their families and do their part to help local economy through veterinarians, pet stores, boarding facilities, groomers and dog trainers.

 Bless our area rescue groups, their volunteers and those who support them!

 Below is a good, basic video on TNR.
-It is not all-inclusive but is helpful in beginning the process.
+It is not all-inclusive but is helpful for "beginners".
 Watch the video on the link below BEFORE attempting to trap.

 DO NOT LEAVE TRAPS IN DIRECT SUN LIGHT OR OUT IN EXTREME WEATHER.

-If you trap and can not tell if the cat is male or female and to determine if you have trapped a nursing mom you can follow this procedure; Lift up the trap on one side with the cat in it and determine if the cat has elongated nipples or milk development.
-The cat might trash around in the trap during inspection so it is best to have two people in order to stabilize the trap during this step.
+To determine the sex of a trapped cat and if the cat is a nursing mom it is helpful to follow this procedure; Lift up the trap on one side with the cat in it and determine if the cat has elongated nipples or milk development.
+The cat might thrash around in the trap during inspection so it is best to have two people to stabilize the trap during this step.

 To apply for financial assistance for spay and neuter click on the Apply for Assistance tab on this website.

 Spay It Forward does not offer trapping, recovering or placement of cats.